VisualAppeal/PHP-Auto-Update/README.md

 * Copy the `update` folder to your project
 * Create a update.ini on your server

+** Important: Please notice that PHP needs write permissions to update the files on your webserver **

 ## Description

 The update folder consists of two files: